 Following his return to Bavaria that summer, Matthäus finally won his first trophy.
 He netted 16 times in 33 league games as Bayern won the league in 1984/85 – his first season at the club - and he hit double figures again in each of the following two years as his new team made it a hat-trick of Bundesliga titles.

 Matthäus also skippered Bayern in the 1987 European Cup final against Porto in Vienna, when they led for much of the game but were undone by two late goals.
 That same year he was given the captain’s armband by West Germany for the first time.

 More success would follow when he and Bayern teammate Andreas Brehme joined Inter Milan in 1988.
 Under the management of Giovanni Trapattoni, later manager of Bayern, Matthäus won Serie A in 1989, and again featured in a two-legged UEFA Cup final in 1991.
 Like in 1980, the German scored in the first leg.
 Unlike eleven years previously, his side held on in the second leg to win the final against Roma.

 In between those two trophies with Inter, of course, the two-time German Footballer of the Year enjoyed his crowning glory.
-Just a few months before reunification, Matthäus led West Germany at the 1990 World Cup, and scored times in the group stage as Franz Beckenbauer’s side racked up 10 goals in three games.
+Just a few months before reunification, Matthäus led West Germany at the 1990 World Cup, and scored three times in the group stage as Franz Beckenbauer’s side racked up 10 goals in three games.